MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/supervisor-sentiment-monitoring.md

 ## Sentiment intensity indicators

 Sentiment intensity indicators are an automatic and unbiased measurement of a customer's satisfaction level in real time.
-These indicators show agents and supervisors how a conversation is trending, and give supervisors a real-time gauge they can use to decide when they need to step in and assist.
+These indicators show agents and supervisors how a conversation is trending, and give supervisors a real-time gauge they can use to help them decide when they need to step in and assist.

 - For agents: